Updated: Oct 30

 Back in its heyday, it was alive with the hustle and bustle or hundreds of journalists, printers and machinists.
 Even then, I was struck by the masculine beauty of its late-1950s Modernist design, from the terrazzo tiling to the never-ending wood panelling and marble pillars.
 Today, the iconic building is home to the city's chic Telegraph Hotel and the team behind its new incarnation have ensured so many of those headline-grabbing features have been restored to their former glory.

 It's a masterclass in Mad Man-esque interiors and every corner oozes mid-century style.
-You'll find countless original features that remain intact, including the zig-zag metal railings and parquet flooring, and have been perfectly paired with authentic Danish furniture and modern day copies.
+You'll find countless original features that remain intact, including the zig-zag metal railings and parquet flooring, and have been perfectly paired with authentic Danish furniture and modern-day copies.

 There are the 88 uniquely-styled bedrooms - large doubles, twins and split-level suites with mezzanine bed decks; even the old dark rooms as snugs - and each one is very much in keeping with the style of the hotel, drawing on it’s history with clippings of the Coventry Evening Telegraph on the walls.

-I stayed in the stunning Lord Iliffe Suite, which has been designed to reimagine the original owner’s private apartment (although it comes with a hot tub, and I don't recall him ever having one of those!).
+We stayed in the stunning Lord Iliffe Suite, which has been designed to reimagine the original owner’s private apartment (although it comes with a hot tub, and I don't recall him ever having one of those!).